-Battery Park City Authority Total Return Summary Investment Strategy Fiscal Year 2007 Since Inception Annualized Since Inception Longer Term Investment Strategy 5.89% 10.00% 5.61% Benchmark: Merrill Lynch 1-10 Year US Treasury Note Index 6.13% 9.64% 5.41% Intermediate Term Investment Strategy 5.31% 9.10% 5.11% Benchmark: Merrill Lynch 1-Year US Treasury Note Index 5.40% 8.94% 5.02% Short Term Investment Strategy 5.28% 9.14% 5.13% Benchmark: Merrill Lynch 3 Month US Treasury Bill Index 5.13% 8.94% 5.02%
+Battery Park City Authority Total Return Summary Investment Strategy Fiscal Year 2008 Since Inception Annualized Since Inception Longer Term Investment Strategy 5.75% 16.32% 5.65% Benchmark: Merrill Lynch 1-10 Year US Treasury Note Index 8.11% 18.53% 6.38% Short Term Investment Strategy 3.02% 12.44% 4.36% Benchmark: Merrill Lynch 3 Month US Treasury Bill Index 2.72% 11.90% 4.17%

-Notes:
+Notes :

-- 1. Performance on trade date basis, gross-of-fees in accordance with the CFA Institute's Global Investment Performance Standards - 2.
-Merrill Lynch Indices provided by Bloomberg Financial Markets. - 3.
-Duration is the change in the value of a security that will result from a 1% change in interest rates, stated in years. - 4.
-Periodic performance numbers are presented both as the periodic return and on an annualized basis.
-The annualized return assumes the periodic return is compounded at the same rate and is presented for reference only.
-The actual annual return will be the result of chaining the most recent four quarterly returns. - 5.
-"Fiscal Year 2007" represents the Authority's fiscal year, November 1, 2006 to October 31, 2007. - 6.
-Since inception performance is calculated from January 31, 2006 to October 31, 2007.
+1. Performance on trade date basis, gross-of-fees in accordance with the CFA institute's Global Investment Performance Standards

+2. Merrill Lynch ndices provided by Bloomberg Financial Markets.

+3. Duration is the change in the value of a security that will result from a "% change in interest rates, stated in years.

+4. Periodic performance numbers are presented both as the periodic return and on an annualized basis.
+The annualized return assumes the periodic return s compounded at the same rate and is presented for reference only.
+The actual annual return will be the result of chaining the most recent four quarterly returns.

+5. "Fiscal Year 2008" represents the Authority's tiscal year, November 1, 2007 to October 31 2008

+Since inception performance is calculated from January 31, 2006 to Occober 31, 2008 with the following exception: O3 EB Portfolio (Longer Term Investment Strategy) since inception performance is calculated from January 31, 2008 to October 31, 2008

+7. Beginning November 1, 2007, the Investment Committee made the decision to manage the Joint Purpose Fund according to the Short Term Investment Strategy.
+As such, no portfolios were managed according to the Intermediate Term Investment Strategy in FY 2008.

+Throughout the financial crisis, the Investment Committee's primary concern remained the preservation of principal.
+Although the portfolios generated attractive returns, at no point did we sacrifice the safety or liquidity of the Authority's funds.
+Moving forward, the Investment Committee will continue to look for ways to add value to the Authority's portfolio in a prudent manner.